victoraugustofd/trafalgar-log/README.md

   - CRITICAL
   - NOTSET
   For more information, please visit [Logging Levels](https://docs.python.org/3/library/logging.html#levels).
-- **TRA_LOG_SHAMBLES (optional):** If your application has sensitive data being logged, you might want to list all fields that holds these sensitive data and set this variable with them.
+- **TRA_LOG_SHAMBLES (optional):** if your application has sensitive data being logged, you might want to list all fields that hold these sensitive data and set this variable with them.
 For example, if your application logs a brazilian document ID (CPF) and a log event have a field called "CPF" and another field called "password", you can mask its